 Singapore Airlines and SilkAir plane crashes

-The following events are those involving at least one passenger death where the aircraft flight had a direct or indirect role.
-Excluded would be events where the only passengers killed were stowaways, hijackers, or saboteurs.
+The following are significant events involving the airline or its subsidiares.
+The numbered events are those involving at least one passenger death where the aircraft flight had a direct or indirect role, and where at least one of the dead passengers was not a stowaway, hijacker, or saboteur.

 While cruising at FL350, the aircraft rapidly descended, broke up in flight, and crashed in a river about 35 miles (56 km) north of Palembang while en route between Jakarta and Singapore.

-- 31 October 2000; Singapore Airlines 747-400; Taipei, Taiwan:
+- 31 October 2000; Singapore Airlines 747-400; 9V-SPK; flight 006; Taipei, Taiwan:

-http://airsafe.com/events/airlines/sing.htm -- Revised: 10 December 2007
+http://airsafe.com/events/airlines/sing.htm -- Revised: 28 January 2017